 Conversions can lead to a loss of data, if the target representation is not capable of representing the original value.
 For example, converting from an integer type to a smaller integer type can result in truncation if the original value cannot be represented in the smaller size and converting a floating point to an integer can result in a loss of precision or an out-of-range value.
 Converting from a character type to a smaller character type can result in the misrepresentation of the character.

 Type-conversion errors can lead to erroneous data being generated, algorithms that fail to terminate, array bounds-errors, or arbitrary program execution.

+See also {OO} for upcasting errors.

 6.6.2 Cross reference